nkanrar/singlecellpipeline_SURF2020/README.md

 # SURF2020
  This is a repository for my SURF code.

+ The data files for the Jupyter notebooks are too big to upload here.
+For the forelimb dataset, the expression matrix is linked by the authors, but the kidney data (as a csv) is not available online.

 Anaconda Environment Installation with environment.yml
 1. Navigate to the binder folder and download the environment.yml file